-JPP 399 CRIMINAL JUSTICE INTERNSHIP provides an opportunity to exercise in a practical manner, the skills, knowledge and responsibilities of a criminal justice practitioner.
-3-6 credits.
+JPP 399 CAREERS & INTERNSHIPS IN CJ presents the numerous career opportunities in the criminal justice field, while exploring opportunities to exercise in a practical manner, the skills, knowledge and responsibilities of a criminal justice practitioner.
+3 credits.

 JPP 400 LAW ENFORCEMENT CERTIFICATION PRACTICUM offers the JPP junior or senior the opportunity to attend any state certified law enforcement training certification academy.
 40 clock hours of training equals one college credit.
 Limit 21 credits.